Adaptive ratchets and the evolution of molecular complexity

 Here, we describe the evolution of recognition sites in a minimal, analytically solvable, yet biophysically realistic model of function and fitness.
-The model maps two evolutionary pathways towards molecular complexity: sites become long and fuzzy when the cost of complexity is low or when the target of recognition is moving.
-In both cases, recognition sites evolve in a ratchet mode where opposite steps of code extension and compression do not have opposite selection coefficients.
-In the low-cost regime, the evolutionary ratchet operates by constraint: site extensions are near-neutral, site compressions are slowed down by selection on recognition.
-Comparable mechanisms have previously been discussed for genome and protein evolution~\cite{lynch2003origins, finnigan2012evolution, starr2018pervasive, hochberg2020hydrophobic, pillai2020origin}.
-In the moving-target regime, the ratchet becomes adaptive: all extension and compression steps are driven by positive selection on recognition.
-Adaptive ratchets generate a faster and more robust evolution of molecular complexity, which can overcome a substantial cost of complexity.
-We show that evolved sites have an increased susceptibility to selection, which facilitates adaptation to moving targets, the refinement of existing functions, and the adoption of new functions.
-As an application, we discuss the benefits of complexity in the immune response to fast-evolving antigens.
+We find two evolutionary pathways towards molecular complexity: sites become long and fuzzy when the cost of complexity is low or when the target of recognition is moving.
+In both cases, the evolution of complex sites does not follow the classical Darwinian scenario of adaptation in a static fitness landscape (Fig.~\ref{fig:fig1}A).
+Rather, recognition sites evolve in a ratchet mode under time-dependent selection where opposite steps of code extension and compression do not have opposite selection coefficients.